sveltejs/kit/documentation/docs/25-build-and-deploy/60-adapter-cloudflare.md

 The `generate404` option allows you to specify whether a fallback `404.html` page will be generated.

+The default value of `auto` will only generate a fallback `404.html` page if there are *any* prerendered pages.

 You may want to disable `404.html` if you have a fully dynamic app that should not process pages during build time.
 Otherwise, it will default to `true`.